One of the most frequent questions asked by contractors is “what health-related expenses can I pay via my company?”

 So, if your company pays your gym membership bill, it will have to pay employers’ NICs on the annual cost, and you will also face a BIK charge at self-assessment time.

-The costs of a PHI policy can be paid by your company, and offset against its tax bill, however, should you make a claim, you will receive a BIK charge on any payments you receive.
+Your company can pay the costs of this type of policy and offset them against its tax bill; however, should you make a claim, you will receive a BIK charge on any payments you receive.

-If you pay for a PHI policy personally out of post-tax income, any payments you receive following a claim are tax-free.
+If you pay for an income protection policy personally out of post-tax income, any payments you receive following a claim are tax-free.

 Find out more information about contractor income protection cover.